loco-choco/DIMOWA/README.md

 That happens because when the mod manager uninstall a mod it deletes the ddl from `Managed` (it doesn't do the same to the ones on the `mods` folder), and when it installs one, it copies it from the `mods` folder to `Managed`.

-#### What do you mean by v.3?
-This is literally the first time this repo existed.

-Well that is because this project was locked to a specific mod, the first version just installed the mod, the second could do both, and now the third is mod independent, hence now the reason it received its own repository.

 #### What mods are compatible with it?